-- D. Visitation of Facilities - a.
-Allot ample time for visiting facilities used by the program. - b.
-The number of clinical sites and which clinical sites are visited will be determined by the peer review team in consultation with the program director.
-Peer reviewers may need to split up and go to separate clinical sites for efficient use of time. - E. Peer Review Team Meeting - a.
-The peer review team will schedule time to reach consensus between the peer reviewers on potential noncompliance(s) and recommendations prior to the final meeting with the program director and the exit conference. - F. Final Meeting with Program Director - a.
-This final 30-minute meeting is held before the exit conference. - b.
-This meeting is scheduled to inform the program director of the peer review team's preliminary findings and allow time for questions from the program director. - G. Exit Conference - a.
+- a.
 A 30-minute exit conference must be scheduled after the final meeting with the program director.
 The peer review team will discuss its preliminary report. - b.
 The exit conference is designed to present the peer review team's preliminary findings related to compliance with the Standards.
-The peer review team will provide a description of programmatic strengths, noncompliance(s) with the Standards and recommendations.
+The peer review team will provide a description of programmatic strengths, areas where evidence is lacking to support compliance with the Standards and recommendations.
 The peer review team does not make accreditation recommendations, nor should they be asked to provide specifics as to how the institution may rectify noncompliance(s).
 Guidelines for the methods needed to rectify noncompliant areas will be provided to the institution by the CAATE. - c.
 Individuals included in this meeting are typically the dean, department chair, program director and program faculty. - d.
-Other appropriate personnel as determined by the sponsoring institution may be invited to attend the exit conference. - H. Peer Review Report - a.
-Within one week following the site review, the peer review team will complete a history of the program, identify program noncompliance(s), and list program strengths and recommendations in eAccreditation. - b.
+Other appropriate personnel as determined by the sponsoring institution may be invited to attend the exit conference.

+H. Peer Review Report

+- a.
+Within one week following the site review, the peer review team will complete a history of the program, identify areas where the program is lacking evidence to support compliance, and list program strengths and recommendations in eAccreditation. - b.
 The CAATE office assigns two review teams to the program's report and alerts the teams to the report's availability in eAccreditation. - c.
 The primary review team will review the report for content and clarity in consultation with the peer review chair.
 The document will be revised as needed. - d.
-The primary review team will provide responses to noncompliance(s), if applicable, indicating what evidence must be submitted for the program to come into compliance.
+The primary review team will provide responses to areas lacking evidence to support compliance, if applicable, indicating what evidence must be submitted for the program to come into compliance.
 It will be sent to the secondary review if a recommendation may result in probation; the primary team cannot come to a consensus; or if there are too many conflicts of interest from the primary team. - e.
 The Peer Review Report is made available to the appropriate academic administrators of the sponsoring institution and the program director via eAccreditation within approximately 10 to 12 weeks of the site review.
 Program administrators may then share this report with other institutional personnel as necessary.
-The report defines any area of the Standards for which the peer review team found the program to be deficient at the time of the site review.
+The report defines any area of the Standards for which the peer review team found the program to be lacking evidence to support compliance at the time of the site review.
 Each section of deficiencies corresponds to a section of the Standards and is defined by the associated Standards number. - f.
 The final Peer Review Report will be uploaded for the program.
-The Peer Review Report should be viewable by all program administrators indicated in eAccreditation. - g.
-If there are numerous citations, the program going through an initial accreditation process may choose to withdraw its application at that time and reapply later.
-This withdrawal and reapplication would require the submission of a new self-study, application fee and result in another comprehensive programmatic review, which will be conducted by a new peer review team.
-Should a continuing program choose this option, it would be placed on probation until such time that the next peer review would occur or a oneyear interval, whichever event occurs first, and after which action for involuntary withdrawal of accreditation would occur.
+The Peer Review Report should be viewable by all program administrators indicated in eAccreditation.